This site is privately owned and is not affiliated with any government agency.

 Things To Know After Filing An Application

-Your roles and responsibilities do not end once you file for unemployment benefits in Missouri.
+Your roles and responsibilities do not end once you file for unemployment insurance benefits in Missouri.
 You are expected to adhere to the rules and regulations as dictated by the DLIR throughout the benefits period to receive unemployment benefits in Missouri without any hindrance.

 There are also many services given by the state, which are aiming at making you more competent.
 You need to be aware of the training programs and their eligibility requirements to make use of such opportunities.